 Don’t worry, we’re here to help.
 In this article, we’ll walk you through the steps of doing competitive analysis for your business.
-We’ll start with understanding your competitors and the market they operate in, then move on to identify their strengths and weaknesses.
+We’ll start with understanding your competitors and their market, then move on to identify their strengths and weaknesses.
 Finally, we’ll give you some tips on how to use that information to your advantage.

-When it comes to digital marketing, competitive analysis is a key component of your overall strategy.
+Regarding digital marketing, competitive analysis is critical to your overall strategy.

-Simply put, it’s the process of assessing your competitors and understanding their strategies—including what works and what doesn’t.
-This information can then be used to help you develop your plans and tactics, making sure that you’re always one step ahead.
+Simply put, it’s assessing your competitors and understanding their strategies—including what works and doesn’t.
+This information can then help you develop your plans and tactics, ensuring you’re always one step ahead.

-It’s not enough to simply do a one-off competitor analysis.
-You need to continuously monitor your competitors and stay up-to-date on their strategies, products, services, and pricing.
+It’s not enough to do a one-off competitor analysis.
+You must continuously monitor your competitors and stay up-to-date on their strategies, products, services, and pricing.
 Why?
-Doing an ongoing competitive analysis helps you identify any changes in the competitive landscape and respond quickly — before you get blindsided.
+Doing ongoing competitive research helps you identify changes in the competitive landscape and respond quickly — before you get blindsided.

 For example, you may discover a new digital marketing tool your competitors are using that you haven’t heard of yet.
-Or maybe they just launched a new product or service and you can use that information to inform your own strategy.
-By keeping an eye on the competition, you can stay ahead of the curve and anticipate any changes — or opportunities — that may arise in the future.
+Or maybe they just launched a new product or service, and you can use that information to inform your strategy.
+By keeping an eye on the competition, you can stay ahead of the curve and anticipate any future changes — or opportunities — that may arise.

-By understanding how your competitors operate on digital channels, how they reach customers, and how their positioning compares to yours, you’ll be able to stay one step ahead of them.
-This is key for staying competitive in digital marketing and ensuring that your own business remains viable in the long run.
+You can stay one step ahead by understanding how your competitors operate on digital channels, how they reach customers, and how their positioning compares to yours.
+This is key for staying competitive in digital marketing and ensuring that your business remains viable in the long run.

 Now that you understand the importance of a competitive analysis, it’s time to gather data.
 Start by doing some research on your top competitors.
 What are they doing that you’re not?
 What are they doing well that you can emulate?